shrestha-bishal/lunex-api/playground/simple-udn-app/README.md

-# LunexClient UMD Vanilla JavaScript Example
+# Lunex HTTP UMD Vanilla JavaScript Example
 This example demonstrates how to use the lunex-http library’s UMD bundle in a simple HTML page with vanilla JavaScript.You can load the UMD bundle either via CDN or locally from the installed package.

 ### Using the UMD bundle via CDN